ecovillage/hueman-7l-child/README.md

 See a [list of contributors here](https://github.com/ecovillage/hueman-7l-child/graphs/contributors).

-Works together with custom wordpress plugin [ev7l-events](https://github.com/ecovillage/ev7l-events) .
+The ecovillage hosts a range of educational seminars and events, prior to 2021 these were managed using a self built application, where event data was pushed to wordpress and handled with the with custom wordpress plugin [ev7l-events](https://github.com/ecovillage/ev7l-events) .

+In 2020 the decision was done to switch to a proprietary, non-visionary un-community ( :( ) solution, which uses a different plugin.

 The original and awesome Presscustomizr hueman theme source can also be [found at github](https://github.com/presscustomizr/hueman).